praveen-networks/ai-network-log-analyzer/README.md

 This project aims to analyze network and Wi-Fi logs using AI to identify issues and suggest improvements.

 ---
+## ❓ Why This Project

+Network issues are often identified manually, which can be time-consuming and inconsistent.

+This project aims to simplify that process by using AI to quickly analyze logs and provide actionable insights.

 ## 🎯 Objectives